Education and Training

 The Seminars are dedicated educational safety days for all mines and quarries.
 Our interactive format offers topics from multiple speakers, discussion panels and opportunities to ask questions and network with Safety Professionals in the industry.

-Join us in October 2017 at the following locations, dates and venues to be confirmed.
+Join us in 2018 at the following locations, some venues to be confirmed.

 Presentations are currently being finalised.
 To be notified when bookings open join our Regional Safety Seminars subscriber list.